FINNGEN/LOFanalysis/README.md

 ```

 The variants are then passed to `convert_vcf` and then to `merge` to build a single bgen with only lof varirants.
-In parallel, `build_set_mask` takes the lof variants produced above and builds all the accessory files needed by regenie.

-`create_chunks` separates the input phenos (taken from the map pheno --> nulls `regenie_lof.create_chunks.null_map`) to build chunks (size of each chunk defined by `regenie_lof.create_chunks.chunk_phenos`).

-From there a scatter takes each chunk and runs the `regenie` task, where the association takes place.
+From there a scatter takes each pheno and runs the `regenie` task, where the association takes place.

 ##